vyos/vyos-documentation/docs/contributing/build-vyos.rst

   $ apt-get update
   $ apt-get install -y docker-ce

-To be able to use Docker_, the current non-root user should be added to the ``docker`` group by calling: ``usermod -aG docker yourusername``
+To be able to use Docker_ without ``sudo``, the current non-root user can be added to the ``docker`` group by calling: ``usermod -aG docker yourusername``

-.. note:: It is recommended to use that non-root user for the remaining steps.
+.. note:: Doing so grants privileges equivalent to the ``root`` user!
+It is recommended to remove the non-root user from the ``docker`` group after building the VyOS ISO.
+See also https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user

 .. note:: The build process needs to be built on a local file system, building on SMB or NFS shares will result in the container failing to build properly!